The Court of Protection

 Our Court of Protection Team

-The Court of Protection team is led by Melissa Law, who is the team leader and a partner in the firm.
-In the Legal 500, 2024, Melissa is ranked as a next generation partner and she is described as ‘brilliant’ and a ‘highly experienced Court of Protection practitioner, who is meticulous in her case preparation, skilful in maintaining the strategic oversight, and tenacious in securing the best possible outcome for P’.
+The Court of Protection team is led by Melissa Law, who is the team leader and a partner in the firm who has over 10 years’ experience in Court of Protection work.
+In the Legal 500, 2024, Melissa was ranked as a next generation partner and she is described as ‘brilliant’ and a ‘highly experienced Court of Protection practitioner, who is meticulous in her case preparation, skilful in maintaining the strategic oversight, and tenacious in securing the best possible outcome for P’.
+Melissa was again ranked as a next generation partner in Legal 500, 2025.
 Melissa has obtained her Higher Rights of Audience and is also an Accredited Legal Representative under the Law Society’s Mental Capacity Accreditation scheme.

-Sarah Lerner has 9 years’ experience in Court of Protection work largely acting for family members and for protected parties where the litigation friend is a family member.
-She has 21 years’ experience in Community Care work and her knowledge of Judicial Review gives her a particular strength when considering and advising on public law issues which arise in Court of Protection work.
-She was accredited to the Law Society’s Mental Health Panel and Children Panel for over 22 years.
+Sarah Lerner has 10 years’ experience in Court of Protection work largely acting for family members and for protected parties where the litigation friend is a family member.
+She has 22 years’ experience in Community Care work and her knowledge of Judicial Review gives her a particular strength when considering and advising on public law issues which arise in Court of Protection work.
+She was accredited to the Law Society’s Mental Health Panel and Children Panel for over 23 years.
 She is an experienced advocate and has extensive experience of advising and representing vulnerable adults.
 She is a trained family mediator and has been described by counsel as ‘very good’ at dealing with the difficult issues that can arise between parties in the Court of Protection.
 ‘Sarah Lerner excels at complex cases with mental capacity and mental health law.
 There is no one better’.
 (Legal 500, 2024).

 Catrin Williams qualified into the team in October 2023 after successfully completing her training contract at the firm.
 Catrin has experience in Court of Protection (welfare) cases and she receives instructions from the Official Solicitor to represent mentally incapacitated persons in those cases.
 Catrin also has experience in private client, housing and community care law.